Jacque Lacan Takes on Freud

 Jacques Lacan takes on Sigmund Freud as his patient in Book II of The Ego in Freud’s Theory and in the Technique of Pschoanalysis.
 The most interesting observation he makes, it seems to me, which is infused throughout the passage in question (Chapters 13 and 14), but which he addresses overtly only near the end, is that, in a dream state, the narcissism of the subject is highly predominant in its significance to the dream’s content.

 The Injection of Irma

 Lacan takes as his subject, Freud’s dream of the injection of Irma.
-Now, Freud had a breakthrough in his theories with this dream, because he perceived that, in all respects, the occurrences within this dream corresponded to the fulfillment of certain desires that he had, most prominently, a relief from personal guilt.
-The subject of the dream is a former patient named Irma.
-He had prescribed a treatment for her which had not been fully completed.
-The day prior to the dream, he met a mutual acquaintance, whom he asked about Irma’s wellbeing.
+Now, Freud had a breakthrough in his theories with this dream, because he perceived that, in all respects, the occurrences within this dream corresponded to the fulfillment of certain desires that he had; most prominently, a relief from personal guilt.
+Irma, a former patient, is the subject of the dream.
+He had prescribed a treatment for her; she had not fully completed it.
+The day prior to the dream, he met a mutual acquaintance.
+He asked him about Irma’s wellbeing.
 The friend responded that she was improved, but still not well.